 To support parents in creating a family agreement Childnet International have put together some free advice and a helpful family agreement template for families to use as a starting point.

-Please find below two documents to help you create your own family agreement
+Please find below two documents to help you create your own family agreement:

 Children at Abbey Hey use the Internet on a regular basis as part of their learning.
 In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online.